hsenot/mapfolio/README.md

 solarsize
 =========

-A sizing model for solar PV systems.
+A web mapping application for solar PV siting, sizing and communication.